Skip to content

 Myth #17

-Women don’t commit sexual offences.
+Women don’t commit sexual offences

-Fact: The majority of rapes and sexual assaults are committed by men against women and children.
+The facts: the majority of rapes and sexual assaults are committed by men against women and children.
 However, women do carry out sexual violence – against other women, as well as men and children.
 All victims and survivors should be listened to and believed.
 And 100% of the blame, shame and responsibility always lies with the perpetrator, no matter who they are.

 A blurred image shows two unidentifiable women walking away from us down a street.